In most cities, the weather is an inconvenience. In Hong Kong, it can change whether a day legally counts as a working day.

 - Court registries and offices close

-- Same practical effect as T8
+- Practical effect is the same as T8

-During office hours:
+Issued during office hours:

-- Court registries and offices remain open
+- Court registries and offices stay open

 - Employers are strongly advised not to deduct wages for absence or lateness caused by inclement weather